Algebraic Surfaces in Positive Characteristic: Frobenius, curves and group schemes

 Constructions with groups are ubiquitous in geometry.
 Instead of finite groups we will consider {\em finite and flat group schemes} $G$ over a ground field $k$, which we assume to be algebraically closed of characteristic $p\geq0$.
-Thus, $G=\Spec A$ for some finite-dimensional $k$-algebra $A$, and we assume that there exist morphisms
+We refer to \cite{Waterhouse} or \cite{Tate group schemes} for overview, details and references.